lukmuk/manuca/README.md

 #### Output

-Manuca v0.1 calculates the following outputs:
+Manuca version 0.14 calculates the following outputs:

 - Composition in atomic % (at.%) and weight % (wt.%)